sourcecred/docs/docs/beta/plugins/github.md

 - **Commit**:

 A commit is a Git commit, as discovered via the GitHub API, e.g. [this commit].
-We currently enumerate every commit that is in the history of the `master` branch.
+We currently enumerate every commit that is in the history of the `main` branch.

 Commits currently do not add much value in the Cred graph, because they are not